paapaabdullahm/ubuntu-desktop-ansible-config/README.md

     $ ansible-playbook desktop.yml --ask-become-pass

 ### Available roles
->All roles currently not available are commented out in desktop.yml playbook.
+> Some roles currently not available have been commented out with a single hash (#) in desktop.yml playbook.
+Others that are available but are disabled have double hashes (##) in front of them.
+Feel free to enable them if you like by removing the double hash signs from them.

 Role                    | Description                 | Custom Options
 :---------------------- | :-------------------------- | :-------------------